Skip to main content

 Thyroid Hormones the Metabolic Engine

 The thyroid gland produces hormones that regulate your body’s metabolic rate, controlling how quickly you burn energy.
 Its function is exquisitely sensitive to other hormonal signals, including cortisol, as well as nutritional inputs like iodine and selenium.
-When the is under strain from stress or poor nutrition, thyroid function can be downregulated as a protective measure, leading to symptoms like fatigue, weight gain, and low mood.
+When the endocrine system is under strain from stress or poor nutrition, thyroid function can be downregulated as a protective measure, leading to symptoms like fatigue, weight gain, and low mood.

 Sex Hormones the Architects of Function